-Note(s): Must be taken in student's last semester.
+Must be taken in student's last semester.

-CIT 290 - Network Administration Internship
+CIT 290: Network Administration Internship

 The internship is a credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom knowledge through practical application.
 You must earn a total of 3 internship credits.
 To earn one credit, an intern must satisfactorily complete a minimum of 45 hours on the job; therefore, the intern must complete a total of 135 hours.

-Prerequisite(s): Students may intern after earning at least two-thirds of their program credits and a 2.0 grade point average.
+Students may intern after earning at least two-thirds of their program credits and a 2.0 grade point average.
 All students must apply to intern during the semester prior to the semester in which they plan to earn the internship credits.
-3 credits (135+ hours)

-CIT 292 - Network Security
+CIT 292: Network Security